harryreyesnieva/harryreyesnieva.github.io/about.md

 # Education
 [**Columbia University in the City of New York, New York, NY**](https://www.columbia.edu/){:target="_blank"}
 *Doctor of Philosophy* in Biomedical Informatics, Expected May 2024
-Coursework includes: Intelligent Decision Systems, Symbolic Methods, Computational Methods, Ethics and Fairness in Digital Health, Computer Applications in Health Care and Biomedicine, Programming and Statistics
+Coursework includes: Intelligent Decision Systems, Ethics and Fairness in Digital Health, Symbolic Methods, Computational Methods, Computer Applications in Health Care and Biomedicine

 [**Beijing Language and Culture University, Beijing, China**](http://english.blcu.edu.cn/){:target="_blank"}
 北京语言大学, 北京, 中国